astropy/astropy/docs/development/pd/contributing_docstring.rst

 Sharing docstrings
 ------------------

-pandas has a system for sharing docstrings, with slight variations, between classes.
+astropy has a system for sharing docstrings, with slight variations, between classes.
 This helps us keep docstrings consistent, while keeping things clear for the user reading.
 It comes at the cost of some complexity when writing.